Back to Living Real Change

 Hunger versus craving

-But it’s not only sugary foods that play a role in overindulging.
+But sugary foods are not the only cause of overindulging.
 Your eating habits can also cause you to overeat.

-“We have a phenomenon called hunger versus craving,” says Beal.
+“We have a phenomenon called hunger versus craving,” Beal says.
 “When you are hungry, you need to eat.
 But when you are craving something, you only want to eat.”

 Beal says people often have a difficult time distinguishing between hunger and cravings because: